 - 1. Permitted development shall protect and maintain renewed and continued agricultural production and viability on site and shall not impact adjacent agricultural lands.
-Development shall be sited to avoid agricultural land (i.e., prime agricultural land or "non-prime land" [referred to in the Coastal Act as "other land suitable for agriculture"]) whenever possible, consistent with the operational needs of agricultural production.
+Development shall be sited to avoid agricultural land (i.e., prime agricultural land or "non-prime land") whenever possible, consistent with the operational needs of agricultural production.
 If use of such_land is necessary, prime agricultural land shall not be utilized if it is possible to utilize non-prime lands.
 In addition, as little agricultural land as possible shall be used for structural development. - 2.
 Development shall be permitted only where adequate water supply, sewage disposal, road access and capacity and other services are available to support the proposed development after provision has been made for existing and continued agricultural production.
 Water diversions or use for a proposed development shall not adversely impact stream or wetland habitats, have significant effects on groundwater resources, or significantly reduce freshwater inflows to water bodies, including Tomales Bay, either individually or cumulatively. - 3.
 Permitted development shall have no significant adverse impacts on environmental quality or natural habitats, and shall meet all other applicable policies, consistent with the LCP. - 4.
-In order to retain the maximum amount of land in agricultural production or available for future agricultural production, farmhouses, intergenerational homes, agricultural worker housing, agricultural homestay or bed and breakfast facilities,-agricultural accessory structures, and agricultural product processing facilities shall be placed within a clustered development area except when:

-- (a) placement outside such areas is necessary for agricultural operations (e.g. when a more remote barn is required in a different part of the property to allow for efficient agricultural operations); or - (b) when placement inside such areas would be inconsistent with applicable LCP standards (e.g. when such placement would be within a required stream setback area).
+In order to retain the maximum amount of land in agricultural production or available for future agricultural production, farmhouses, intergenerational homes, agricultural worker housing, agricultural accessory structures, and agricultural product processing facilities shall be placed within a clustered development area_except when: - (a) placement outside such areas is necessary for agricultural operations (e.g. when a more remote barn is required in a different part of the property to allow for efficient agricultural operations); or - (b) when placement inside such areas would be inconsistent with applicable LCP standards (e.g. when such placement would be within a required stream setback area).
 In this case, new development shall be placed as close as possible to the existing clustered development area in a way that also meet applicable LCP standards.